alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 - Mail Subscription (to send updates of the blog)
 - Add comments to each post (register it and show it)

-Now, I have a basic implementation of this points but I will improve it in a future.
+Now, I have a basic implementation of these points but I will improve it in the future.

 This is the architecture diagram of the AWS resources created: